Introduction to Parallel Trade Permits for Pesticides for 'Own-Use'

 If a purchasing agent buys products for which he has no orders and then places them on the market, he commits an offence.

-In addition to the advice contained in this note, you should also refer to CRD's guidance for commercial parallel trade permits .
-This includes information on the general criteria used by CRD to check identicality of the imported product and the authorised UK reference product.
-It also has advice on what will happen to a permit under these arrangements if a change takes place with the 'reference' product.
+In addition to the advice contained in this note, you should also refer to HSE's guidance for commercial parallel trade permits.
+This includes information on the general criteria used by HSE to check identicality of the imported product and the authorised NI reference product.
+It also has advice on what will happen to a permit under these arrangements if a change takes place with the reference product.